 Fintech in the UK contributed £6.6bn to the economy last year and employs 76,000 people – a figure expected to climb to 105,000 by 2020.
 The UK accounts for 11 per cent of the global fintech industry, with a market size greater than California or New York.

-The City of London Corporation last year published a report on the – authored by KPMG – that outlined 10 recommendations to improve the competitiveness of the UK’s fintech offer.
+The City of London Corporation last year published a report on the Value of Fintech – authored by KPMG – that outlined 10 recommendations to improve the competitiveness of the UK’s fintech offer.
 This included calling for fintech to secure a sector deal in order to ensure it is better supported through policy, regulation, funding, capital, infrastructure and talent.
-The Government responded by publishing the in March.
+The Government responded by publishing the Fintech Sector Strategy in March.

 Leading the City of London Corporation’s attendance at the Liberal Democrat conference, Policy Chairman Catherine McGuinness said: